Galarzaa90/tibia.py/docs/api.rst

 Guilds
 ======
 Models related to `Tibia.com's Guilds section`_.
-The main model is :class:`Guild`, while :class:`GuildEntry` is the previewed information in the guild list.
+The main model is :class:`Guild`, while :class:`GuildEntry` is the previewed information in the guild list of the :class:`GuildsSection`.

 .. _Tibia.com's Guilds section: https://www.tibia.com/community/?subtopic=guilds